mesosphere/dcos-docs-site/pages/services/nifi/0.5.0-1.9.2/troubleshooting/debugging/index.md

     "message": "Received cmd: restart"
   }
   ```
-Now, we see that the step is again marked as PENDING as the Scheduler again attempts to redeploy that node:
+You can see that the step is again marked as PENDING as the Scheduler again attempts to redeploy that node:

   ```shell
   dcos {{ model.serviceName }} plan status deploy